edgedb/edgedb/docs/stdlib/numbers.rst

     :index: numeric float

-    Any number of arbitrary precision.
+    Represents any number of arbitrary precision.

-    The EdgeDB philosophy is that using a decimal type should be an explicit opt-in, but once used, the values should not be accidentally cast into a numeric type with less precision.
+    In EdgeDB, the philosophy of :eql:type:`bigint` is that using this type should be an explicit opt-in and not implicit.
+Once used, these values should not be accidentally casted to a different numerical type that gives less precision.

-    In accordance with this :ref:`the mathematical functions
-    <ref_std_math>` are designed to keep the separation
-    between decimal values and the rest of the numeric types.
+    In addition to this, :ref:`our mathematical functions <ref_std_math>` are designed to keep separation between decimal values and the rest of our numerical types.

     All of the following types can be explicitly cast into decimal:
-    :eql:type:`str`, :eql:type:`json`, :eql:type:`int16`,
-    :eql:type:`int32`, :eql:type:`int64`, :eql:type:`float32`,
-    :eql:type:`float64`, and :eql:type:`bigint`.
+    - :eql:type:`str`
+    - :eql:type:`json`
+    - :eql:type:`int16`
+    - :eql:type:`int32`
+    - :eql:type:`int64`
+    - :eql:type:`float32`
+    - :eql:type:`float64`
+    - :eql:type:`bigint`

-    A decimal literal is a float literal followed by 'n':
+    A decimal literal is a float literal, followed by ``n``:

     .. code-block:: edgeql-repl